pteras/EXIFHunt/README.md

 # EXIFHunt

-EXIFHunt is a lightweight annd user-friendly python script designed to extract and organize EXIF data from images and videos.
+EXIFHunt is a lightweight and user-friendly python script designed to extract and organize EXIF data from images and videos.

 ## Features